I met the director Peter Berg at the Apple Store in Regent Street in London.

 There are a couple of scenes where the 4 boys jump down from the mountain because is the only way not to be killed.

-This idea came to Berg because he was in Manhattan on September 11, 2001 and he saw all this people jump down from the skyscrapers to try to save themselves.
+This idea came to Berg because he was in Manhattan on September 11, 2001, and he saw all these people jumping down from the skyscrapers to try to save themselves.

 Lone Survivor’s stunt ensemble won the Screen Actors Guild Awards but Berg said that the actors did a lot of scenes without the stunts.

 Marcus Luttrell was on set and they felt a duty to do all that was in their power, or they would have been ashamed of themselves, especially Taylor Kitsch and Ben Foster.

 Obviously, in some cases, they had practical limits to reckon with: “I could not lose one of the main actors in the second week of shooting because he had broken his leg jumping down from a mountain”.

 In the end, I had the great opportunity to ask some questions to Peter Berg.

 Cristina: “ In the first scenes we see in the team’s bedrooms the real pictures of the soldier’s life; the same that we see at the end with some video from their real-life: weddings, holidays,…And we have some private stories: Murphy receives a mail from his girlfriend with a suggestion for her wedding gift, Danny Dietz is stressing himself because his wife wants to paint the room in pink melon and he thinks that it’s not even a color,….
 Was it your idea or did it come out from Marcus?”